balee323/Node.js-RestAPI/ChargerService/README.md

 		-Please wait at least 5 minutes after a completed CDK deployment before accessing the API as serveral installations need to finish on the EC2 instance.

-Steps to Delete Deployed application:
+//Steps to Delete Deployed application:
 -Using CMD Prompt or Shell
 	-navigate to the deployment Project Directory
 	-type "cdk destroy" to delete the deployment stack

-Testing:
+//Testing:

 Key/Value pair
 To access the running EC2 instance via SSH/Putting, be sure to create a key/value pair.
 -name the key/pair "simple-instance-2-key" as this is what the deployed EC2 instance is paired with.
 -** be sure to download the SSH or putty private key when creating the key (you will no have another chance)

 Use Swagger page to test endpoints
 	-go to EC2 instance on AWS console dashboard to get public IP address